rabbitmq/rabbitmq-website/site/web-mqtt.md

 ## <a id="tls" class="anchor" href="#tls">TLS (WSS)</a>

-The plugin supports WebSocket connections with TLS encryption (WSS connections).
+The plugin supports WebSockets with TLS (WSS) connections.
+See [TLS guide](/ssl.html) to learn more about TLS support in RabbitMQ.

-TLS configuration parameters for the plugin use the <code>web_mqtt.ssl</code> prefix:
+TLS configuration parameters are provided in the `web_mqtt.ssl` section:

 <pre class="sourcecode ini">
 web_mqtt.ssl.port       = 12345